-Richard Wau – East Nusa Tenggara Committee Vice President
+Fety Nitbani – East Nusa Tenggara Vice President

 Lilyen has just completed her Bachelor of Public Health at Nusa Cendana University in Kupang.
-Since May 2012, Lilyen is involved in developing bilateral relationship of Indonesia-Australia through UniBRIDGE (University Building Relationship through Intercultural Dialogue and Growing Engagement) Pilot Project that held between Charles Darwin University and Nusa Cendana University and taking part in BIPA Program (Bahasa Indonesia bagi Penutur Asing) for Australian students in her university since 2014.
-She also selected as UniBRIDGE awardee in 2014 and got a chance to do study trip to Australia for one month.
-During her undergraduate study, she was also actively involved in student organizations and became one of the co-founders and vice president of MITRA Association (Eastern Indonesian Students Foreign Relations Association) who usually held various activities and volunteering on some work or events.
-By taking part in Australia-Indonesia Youth Association (AIYA), Lilyen hope to build more networking among Australian and Indonesian youth and gain opportunities to develop herself and improving relationship between this two countries.
+Since May 2012, Lilyen has been involved in developing bilateral relationship of Indonesia-Australia through UniBRIDGE (University Building Relationship through Intercultural Dialogue and Growing Engagement) Pilot Project held by the cooperation between Charles Darwin University and Nusa Cendana Universityas well as taking part in BIPA Program (Bahasa Indonesia bagi Penutur Asing) for Australian students in her university since 2014.
+She was also selected as UniBRIDGE awardee in 2014 and got a chance for a study trip in Australia for 3 weeks.
+During her undergraduate study, she actively involved in student-led organizations and became one of the co-founders and vice president of MITRA Association (Eastern Indonesian Students Foreign Relations Association).
+By taking part in Australia-Indonesia Youth Association (AIYA), Lilyen hopes to expand more networking with Australian and Indonesian youths and gain opportunities to develop herself and improve relationship between the two countries.

 Chapter Executive – South Sulawesi

 Muhlis Ismail Kasim (Muce) – South Sulawesi Committee President